3

 For as long as humans have been able to hold a pen and a paper in hand, we have been prototyping and although different from now, “wireframing“.
 This dates back to thousands of years ago when architects and artists began converting their artwork into an actual physical presence.

 This is to outline that we are no strangers to the planning, prototyping, and executing process.
+Essentially wireframing is the number one step you need to perform once you decide to make a website.

 What are Wireframes, Really?